teamclairvoyant/airflow-maintenance-dags/README.md

 ## DAGs/Workflows

+* clear-missing-dags
+    * A maintenance workflow that you can deploy into Airflow to periodically clean out entries in the DAG table of which there is no longer a corresponding Python File for it.
+This ensures that the DAG table doesn't have needless items in it and that the Airflow Web Server displays only those available DAGs.
 * db-cleanup
     * A maintenance workflow that you can deploy into Airflow to periodically clean out the DagRun, TaskInstance, Log, XCom, Job DB and SlaMiss entries to avoid having too much data in your Airflow MetaStore.
 * kill-halted-tasks